-EMERGENCY SAFETY INTERVENTIONS (See JRB, JQ, JQA, and KN) GAAF available on any individual school pages.
+This policy shall be made available on the district website with links to the policy available on any individual school pages.
 In addition, this policy shall be included in at least one of the following: each school's code of conduct, school safety plan, or student handbook.